siyul-park/uniflow/README.md

   code: pong
 ```

-Start the workflow with:
+Start the workflow with this command:

 ```sh
 ./dist/uniflow start --from-specs ./examples/ping.yaml --env PORT=8000
 ```

-Verify by calling the HTTP endpoint:
+To verify it's working, use the following command to call the HTTP endpoint:

 ```sh
 curl localhost:8000/ping